dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ---
 kind: info
 ---
-💡 For the kprobe example above, I intentionally read the register value using `&regs→di`, but I could also use [`PT_REGS_PARM*`](https://docs.ebpf.io/ebpf-library/libbpf/ebpf/PT_REGS_PARM/) macro which should be preffered.
+💡 For the examples above, I intentionally read the register value using `&regs→di`, where I could also use [`PT_REGS_PARM*`](https://docs.ebpf.io/ebpf-library/libbpf/ebpf/PT_REGS_PARM/) macro which should be preffered.
 ::

-Before I let you go, note that there are also BTF-enabled tracepoints, which we’ll cover in the upcoming tutorial alongside an introduction to BTF (BPF Type Format).
+Before I let you go, note that there are also BTF-enabled tracepoints, which we’ll briefly cover in the upcoming tutorial alongside an introduction to BTF (BPF Type Format).